This post may contain affiliate links.

 - Walnuts: Chopped walnuts add a nice crunch.

 - Pomegranate molasses: An optional addition, pomegranate molasses adds a bit of tartness to the filling that goes well with the fish.
-You can use homemade pomegranate molasses or get one at a Middle Eastern or Mediterranean store.
+You can use homemade pomegranate molasses or get a bottle at a Middle Eastern or Mediterranean store.

 How To Cook Whole Branzino

-- Prepare the fish: Make sure the fish is clean inside and outside and brush it with olive oil.
-Season the insides and outs with turmeric, salt and pepper.
-Add sliced onion and lemon juice.
-Set aside for 30 minutes and heat the oven to 400 degrees F.
+Prepare the fish: Make sure the fish is gutted and cleaned well, both inside and out.
+Brush it with olive oil and season the inside and outside with turmeric, salt, and pepper.
+Add the sliced onion and lemon juice, then set aside for 30 minutes.
+Meanwhile, heat the oven to 400°F.

-- Roast the branzino: Roast the fish in the oven at 400 for 25 to 30 minutes until it’s fully cooked.
+Roast the branzino: Roast the fish in the oven for 25 to 30 minutes until it’s fully cooked.

-- Prepare the filling: Sauté the onion until translucent.
+Prepare the filling: While the fish is roasting, sauté the onion until translucent.
 Add in the garlic and bell pepper and cook for a few minutes.
 Add in the oregano, salt, pepper and turmeric.
 Cook for 5 more minutes.
-Add in the barberries, walnuts and parsley.
+Add in the barberries, walnuts and chopped parsley.
 Stir and cook for a few minutes, turn the heat off and set aside.

 Serve this delicious fish dinner with a variety of sides including salads and potato dishes.
 Here are a few favorites: